sputnick-dev/greybot/README.md

 # greybot as command-line

-This is designed to send advices to internet users who ask questions on the #bash topic, like #bash@freenode back in the days, now #bash@libera.chat, but most for the web using this fork.
+This is designed to send advices to internet users who ask questions on the #bash topic, like #bash@freenode back in the days, now #bash@libera, but most for the web using this fork.

 Some commands are already modified in markdown, some not.
 Feel free to contribute if you are interested.